mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Pothole in road, very uneven patch of road, never been fixed, 26th September :- [8219346](https://www.fixmystreet.com/report/8219346)
 - Street light is permanently out problem, 26th September :- [8219374](https://www.fixmystreet.com/report/8219374)
 - Following work done by Telent on behalf of Openreach 24/25 Sep 2025 the public pavement has been damaged (Telent Job number 5003517773), 26th September :- [8219141](https://www.fixmystreet.com/report/8219141)
-- There is a concrete bollard in the path which has been hit twice in the last couple of weeks.
-The bollard is now leaning at a very jaunty angle onto the pavement and the tarmac surrounding it is now lifted and broken representing a Health and Safety trip hazard, 26th September :- [8219122](https://www.fixmystreet.com/report/8219122)

 <!-- fix_marker ends -->